 - Strain them.
 Spread them on a cotton cloth for 2-3 hours.

 - Take red chili powder, salt, dry mango powder, and chat masala in a mixing bowl.
 Mix them.
 Keep aside.

 - Heat oil for deep frying.
 Drop 2-3 fistful of chickpeas into the medium hot oil.
 In the beginning, they settle down on the bottom.
 After some time they start coming up to the surface.
-Finally all the chickpeas become light and start floating on the top.
+Finally, all the chickpeas become light and start floating on the top.

 - Turn them occasionally and regulate the flame for uniform frying.
-As they are soaked for long time, they take longer to become crunchy inside.
+As they are soaked for a long time, they take longer to become crunchy inside.
 Frying a batch may take about 8-10 minutes.

 - You will feel the crispiness of chickpeas while turning them.
-Once they are light and fully crispy, take them out and place on an absorbent paper towel to get rid of the excess oil.
+Once they are light and fully crispy, take them out and place them on an absorbent paper towel to get rid of the excess oil.

 - Repeat the same for frying all chickpeas.
 Keep them aside for 2-3 minutes.